joseph-greiner/tridex_mods/slicer_configuration/README.md

 Here is the configuration I use for Prusa Slicer 2.7

+# Update for June 16, 2024<br>
+Added Orca Slicer profiles for Primary, Copy, and Mirror modes.
+Hopefully the filament profiles are included.
+These are basic settings and get me good prints on my machine while using my printer configuration.
+Useable as-is or as a base for modifying for your machine.

 # Update for April 23, 2024<br>

 Corrected copy and mirror mode start g-code to align with new print_start macro.
 Will no longer get errors when using these modes.<br>